 Susan Ball has served as a director since February 2018.
-Ms. Ball also currently serves as a member of the board of directors at FSB Technology Group, a B2B omnichannel sports betting provider, and is a fellow of the Institute of Chartered Accountants in England and Wales.
+Ms. Ball also currently serves as an advisor of the board of directors at FSB Technology Group, a B2B omnichannel sports betting provider, and is a fellow of the Institute of Chartered Accountants in England and Wales.
 Ms. Ball previously served as a member of the board of directors at The Bannatyne Group, a premium U.K. health club and spa operator; Playtech Plc, a listed online global gaming software supplier; Kambi Group Plc, a listed sportsbetting technology provider, where she led the initial public offering in 2014; and Fig, a U.K. venture capital group.
 From January 2011 to June 2013, Ms. Ball served as Chief Financial Officer at MOO.com, a global online digital print business.
 Ms. Ball also served as Chief Financial Officer at Bookatable.com during 2010, and at Praesepe Plc, a U.K.-listed B2B gambling company from April 2007 to December 2009.
 From 2003 to 2008, Ms. Ball served as Chief Financial Officer at Kindred Group Plc (where she led the initial public offering of Unibet Group).
 Prior to this, Ms. Ball served at BrightVenture Enterprises from 2000 to 2003, a private investment vehicle which she founded, and as Finance Director of U.K.-listed Burnden Leisure Plc (formerly Mosaic Investments Plc) from 1991 to 1999.
 Ms. Ball began her career at Ernst & Young, where she qualified as a Chartered Accountant in 1986.
-Ms. Ball holds a BA (Hons) in Accountancy from Birmingham University and has completed the London Business School Corporate Finance Programme.
+Ms. Ball holds a BA

+(Hons) in Accountancy from Birmingham University and has completed the London Business School Corporate Finance Programme.

 Fredrik Burvall has served as a director since December 2017.
-Mr. Burvall also currently serves as Chairman of the board of directors at M.O.B.A Network AB (Plc) and Speqta AB (Plc), and as a board member at Enteractive Malta Ltd and Aspire Global.
+Mr. Burvall also currently serves as Chairman of the board of directors at M.O.B.A Network AB (Plc), Speqta AB (Plc) and Cherry With Friends (Plc), and as a board member at Movs Technology Group.
 Mr. Burvall is also the Chief Executive Officer/Owner at The Networked Nation-tNN AB, where he has served in that role since May 2017.
-Previously, Mr. Burvall served in several roles at Cherry AB, including as Strategic Advisor from March 2017 to July 2017, as Chief Executive Officer from May 2015 to February 2017, as Acting Chief Executive Officer from December 2014 to May 2015 and as Chief Final Officer, Deputy CEO from September 2006 to March 2015.
+Previously, Mr. Burvall served at the Board of Aspire Global (Plc) June 2017 to June 2022 and Enteractive Ltd from February 2017 to February 2022.
+Mr. Buvall also served in several roles at Cherry AB, including as Strategic Advisor from March 2017 to July 2017, as Chief Executive Officer from May 2015 to February 2017, as Acting Chief Executive Officer from December 2014 to May 2015 and as Chief Final Officer, Deputy CEO from September 2006 to March 2015.
 From February 2004 to September 2006, Mr. Burvall served as Manager of Business Control at Modern Times Group, Viasat AB.
 Mr. Burvall previously served as Chief Financial Officer at Ericsson Technology Licensing AB from 2001 to 2004, and he also worked in Business Control at Ericsson from January 1998 to January 2001.
 Mr. Burvall holds an MBA in Economics from Stockholm University and also holds a BA in Economics from Örebro University.